 Exciting stuff!
 But how does it all fit together?

 What makes smart cities successful

-In addition to people, dwellings, commerce, and traditional urban infrastructure, there are four essential elements necessary for successful smart cities:
+In addition to people, dwellings, commerce, and traditional urban infrastructure, there are four essential elements necessary for thriving smart cities:

 Pervasive wireless connectivity